Capture method — Longline

 Stock detail — All Areas

-The latest assessment of Indian Ocean albacore was undertaken in 2016, and showed that overfishing was not occurring (Fishing mortality, F2014, at 0.85 Fmsy) and the stock is not in an overfished state (Spawning Biomass, SB2014, at 1.8 SBmsy).
-The preliminary 2017 catch of 38,347 t is higher than the 2013-2017 average (36,004 t) but is just below Maximum Sustainable Yield (38,800).
-There is considerable uncertainty in the assessment, particularly due to the lack of biological information on Indian Ocean albacore tuna stocks and some countries in the IOTC do not report fishery data which is important for stock assessment and management.
+A new stock assessment of Indian Ocean albacore was carried out in 2019, using data up to 2017, but it has high uncertainty.
+The scientific committee strongly recommended carrying out an additional update in 2020, using the latest data and more recent information on biology.
+The assessment found that the stock was not overfished (Spawning stock, SB 2017, was 1.281 SBMSY), but was subject to significant overfishing (Fishing pressure, F 2017, is 1.346 FMSY).
+F is close to the limit reference point (1.4).
+Catch estimate for 2018 (41,603 tonnes) is above the estimated MSY (35,700t), as is the 2014-2018 average (38,030t).
+The scientific committee advises that catch reductions are required in order to prevent the biomass from declining to below MSY levels in the short term, due to low recent recruitment levels.
+If the 2018 catch level is maintained, there is an 83% probability of the stock dropping below SBMSY by 2020.
+Some countries in the IOTC do not report fishery data which is important for stock assessment and management.
 In 2018, the IOTC introduced a new measure aimed at improving reporting on direct and incidental catches, including prohibiting a country from retaining a species if they fail to report catches for that species.
-A precautionary approach to the management of albacore tuna is recommended, by capping total catch levels to MSY levels.
-However, there are no specific management measures for Indian Ocean albacore tuna.
+There are no specific management measures for Indian Ocean albacore tuna.
 No harvest control rule has been developed for the stock, although IOTC has set targets and thresholds for fishing effort and spawning stock biomass for all of the species it manages.
 Almost 100% of the catch is from pelagic longline fisheries and there is concern for bycatch of sharks, turtles and seabirds in these fisheries.
 It is likely that longline fleets are contributing to decline of these species.
 Observer coverage is relatively low at 5% for vessels over 24m and for vessels fishing on the High Seas.
 20% coverage has been recommended in other longline fisheries.

 Commercial buyers should establish what measures the flag state and fleet relating to their source is taking to reduce impacts to and improve reporting of interactions with vulnerable species.
 Large buyers should consider supporting such improvements.